Amazon Has Brought A Paradigm Shift In The Market - Cramer's Mad Money (1/12/17)

 Advance Auto Parts (NYSE:AAP)

-The average vehicle on the road keeps getting older and auto part retailers are making money.
-That's the reason their stocks were doing good for so long.
-Advance Auto Parts missed the rally due to under-performance compared to its peers and it caught the attention of activist Jeff Smith from Starboard Value hedge fund.
+The average vehicle on the road keeps getting older, and auto part retailers are making money.
+That's the reason their stocks were doing well for so long.
+Advance Auto Parts missed the rally due to underperformance compared to its peers, and it caught the attention of activist Jeff Smith from Starboard Value hedge fund.

-Starboard took a 3.7% stake in the company in the company to unlock value.
+Starboard took a 3.7% stake in the company to unlock value.
 15 months down the line, Advance Auto Parts was the best performer in the group.
-The company had a management change and Smith was made the chairman.
-He could visualize the company's stock going higher on operational and margin improvements.
+The company had a management change, and Smith was made the chairman.
+He could visualize the stock going higher on operational and margin improvements.

-Now that the fundamentals are good, they would look for an exit strategy.
+Now that the fundamentals are good, Starboard would look for an exit strategy.
 "It's no sin; even the best have to ring the register sometime.
 Specifically, I think Advance Auto Parts could be an ideal takeover candidate," said Cramer.

 Cramer did not want to recommend a stock on a takeover basis unless the fundamentals are good.
-The company has rallied 27% since the election and yet trades at 19 times earnings.
-Whoever buys the company, will become a leader in the space making Advance auto parts a natural takeover candidate.
+The company has rallied 27% since the election, and yet trades at 19 times earnings.
+Whoever buys the company will become a leader in the space, making Advance Auto Parts a natural takeover candidate.

 The company has good balance sheet, rising sales and is not hostage to competition from Amazon.
-In retail, scale matters and hence Cramer thinks the company can receive a takeover bid.
+In retail, scale matters, and hence Cramer thinks Advance Auto Parts can receive a takeover bid.

 Job creation

-President elect Trump's mission is to produce more jobs.
+President-elect Trump's mission is to produce more jobs.
 "The guy hasn't even been sworn in yet.
 That has to make you feel better about this market," said Cramer.
-He expects the pace of job creation to accelerate under Trump administration considering his agenda of lower taxes and deregulation.
+He expects the pace of job creation to accelerate under the Trump administration, considering his agenda of lower taxes and deregulation.

-Cramer expects the banks to say that deregulation will result into more people obtaining loans which will increase demand and create more jobs.
+Cramer noted he expects the banks to say deregulation will result in more people obtaining loans, which will increase demand and create more jobs.
 The companies can use the tax cuts to reward shareholders.
-However, he feels that Wall Street is missing the big picture.
+However, he feels Wall Street is missing the big picture.

 "What matters is when it comes to strong-arming executives into keeping jobs in this country, Trump's got the supermarket going for him," added Cramer.
-He likes Trump's wall of shame style execution.
-Whenever Cramer speaks to executives who he is put on the wall of shame for destroying value of companies, they are embarrassed and want to fix things to get themselves removed.
+He likes Trump's "wall of shame"-style execution.
+In fact, whenever Cramer speaks to executives who he has put on the wall of shame for destroying value of companies, they are embarrassed and want to fix things to get themselves removed off of it.

-Cramer said that his methods "and bully pulpit is a fraction of the size of Trump's methods in tweets and press conferences," so one can imagine the fate of the executives when the President bully's them.
+Cramer said his methods "and bully pulpit is a fraction of the size of Trump's methods in tweets and press conferences," so one can imagine the fate of the executives when the president bullies them.
 "This supermarket factor is off the charts.
-It is working to keep executives who might naturally be thinking of moving jobs offshore to keep them here," added Cramer.
+It is working to keep executives who might naturally be thinking of moving jobs offshore... to keep them here," added Cramer.

-The executives have become more cautious of keeping jobs in the country.
-It is the Trump factor.
+The executives have become more cautious about keeping jobs within the country.
+This is the Trump factor at work.

 Viewer calls taken by Cramer